-Go to Market strategy is a planning strategy for entering new markets and for searching for new commercial opportunities.
-At Vehnta we are specialized in B2B and, after years of experience in creating contacts and in sales support we have developed our own active customer acquisition strategy that we have called the Bridge Strategy.
+Go to Market strategy is a planning strategy for entering new markets and searching for new commercial opportunities.
+At Vehnta, we are specialized in B2B and, after years of experience in creating contacts and in sales support, we have developed our active customer acquisition strategy that we have called the Bridge Strategy.

-The first two steps, called Branding and Reachability, are related to digital marketing and positioning; the central steps called Impact and Diving are more oriented to consulting and finding a direction for the new business activities, from which Go to Market strategy starts, while, in conclusion, Get the ball rolling and Engage are steps dedicated to commercial push.
+The first two steps, called Branding and Reachability, are related to digital marketing and positioning; the major steps called Impact and Diving are more oriented to consulting and finding a direction for the new business activities, from which Go to Market strategy starts, while in conclusion, Get the ball rolling and Engage are steps dedicated to commercial push.

 Understanding the scenario: I as Impact

-All the communication that is produced must be the result of the strategy linked to the Brand, it must be relevant and it must impact on prospects.
-This does not translate into the obsessive search for originality, but materializes instead into the search of what is useful for potential customers.
-Of themes, language and targets’ expectations.
+All the communication produced must result from the strategy linked to the Brand.
+It must be relevant and impact prospects.
+That does not translate into the obsessive search for originality but materializes instead to search for what is helpful for potential customers, of themes, language, and targets’ expectations.